encode/django-rest-framework/docs/api-guide/viewsets.md

 The method handlers for a `ViewSet` are only bound to the corresponding actions at the point of finalizing the view, using the `.as_view()` method.

-Typically, rather than exlicitly registering the views in a viewset in the urlconf, you'll register the viewset with a router class, that automatically determines the urlconf for you.
+Typically, rather than explicitly registering the views in a viewset in the urlconf, you'll register the viewset with a router class, that automatically determines the urlconf for you.

 ## Example

-Let's define a simple viewset that can be used to listing or retrieving all the users in the system.
+Let's define a simple viewset that can be used to list or retrieve all the users in the system.

     class UserViewSet(viewsets.ViewSet):
         """